hep-gc/cloudscheduler/unit_tests/README.md

 Create a `unit-test` server alias in defaults (using the `cloudscheduler defaults set` cli command).
 The `unit-test` server should have the `server-address`, `server-user`, and `server-password` of a privleged user.
+Server credentials used to create test clouds (username, password, and project) and a randomly generated password used to create test users are saved in `~/cloudscheduler/unit-tests/credentials.yaml`.
+If you attempt to run the tests without this file, you will be prompted for the server credentials (which will then be saved in the file).

 To run tests: